Hello friends, if you are a pet birds lover, then the article for you.

 It was introduced to the Canary Islands in the 17th century and spread to Europe and the Americas in the 18th century.

-Discovery of the Canary Islands by the Spanish Conquistadores and the first reports of canary singing by the Spanish settlers have generally been attributed to the 17th century.
+Discovery of the Canary Islands by the Spanish Conquistadores and the first reports of these songbirds by the Spanish settlers have generally been attributed to the 17th century.

 Spanish settlers in the Canary Islands brought canaries to Europe and the Americas with them, and the species spread across the region as the colonists moved around and settled.